History, tourist information, and nearby accommodation

-In many ways the effect is that of a city church, rather than a tiny rural chapel.
+In many ways, the effect is that of a city church, rather than a tiny rural chapel.
 There is an organ gallery above the west end, and a marbled sanctuary leading to a lovely altar with a reredos behind.
-The overal impression of Gunton church is beautiful classical simplicity.
+The overall impression of Gunton church is beautiful classical simplicity.

 Gunton church is managed by the Churches Conservation Trust, and is open most days.

 About Gunton Church

 Address: Gunton Hall, Cromer, East Anglia, Norfolk, England, NR11 7HJ